 that causes a walker's speed to fall under 4 mph or prevents them from reaching 4 mph.

 Examples: Tripping, shoving, punching, charging, pushing, pulling, ramming, poking, kicking, spitting, slapping, blocking, etc.

-Penalty-warnings will be issued every 10 seconds that the interference behavior is not halted.
+Violation-warnings will be issued every 10 seconds that the interference behavior is not halted.

 If you are attacked by another walker, attempt to run away.

 If that fails, defend yourself without returning attack, so it is clear to the soldiers who the attacker is.

 If you are both attacking each other, you will both receive violation-warnings.